seamapi/docs/docs/api-clients/devices/list-unmanaged-devices.md

 ID of Connect Webview you'd like to filter by
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="workspace_id" %}
+{% swagger-parameter in="body" name="device_type" %}
-ID of Workspace you'd like to filter with
+Type of Device you'd like to filter with
 {% endswagger-parameter %}

 {% swagger-response status="200: OK" description="" %}